Using E-mail Safely and Well

 A reader from Singapore wrote,

-E-mail and other traffic on the Internet has no inherent confidentiality.
-In
+theory and practice.
+Email and other traffic on the Internet has no inherent

 However, in practice, reported breaches of confidentiality have almost all resulted from data access at the end points, not in transit.
 Insider attacks and breaches of server security have been responsible for most of the data interceptions that have reached the press and the courts.